WOnder93/pbkdf2-gpu/README.md

 ### Using qmake

 The project also ships with qmake project files so you can build it using [qmake](http://doc.qt.io/qt-4.8/qmake-manual.html) or open it in the [QtCreator IDE](http://wiki.qt.io/Category:Tools::QtCreator) (just load the `pbkdf2-gpu.pro` file).
-Note that when running programs that use the `libpbkdf2-compute-opencl` library from QtCreator, you have to set the current directory to `(project root)/pbkdf2-gpu/libpbkdf2-compute-opencl` so that they can find the OpenCL kernel source files.
+Note that when running programs that use the `libpbkdf2-compute-opencl` library from QtCreator, you must set the current directory to `(project root)/pbkdf2-gpu/libpbkdf2-compute-opencl` so they can find the OpenCL kernel source files.

 Building from terminal using qmake: